micheldiniz/micheldiniz/README.md

 # Hello There!
 **I'm Michel!**
-Currently working as software developer at IBC in Ministry Education of Brazil's Federal Government.
+Currently working as software developer at IBC in Ministry of Education in Brazil's Federal Government.

 - 👨‍💻 Managing and developing systems in python and java!
 - 📖 Studying Typescript and Angular currently